LauraSaba/softwarecarpentry_R_2016-11-04/README.md

 add/remove rows and columns, and finish with how to calculate summary statistics for each level and a very brief introduction to plotting.

-(This particular set of lessons has revisions by
-[Karl Broman](http://kbroman.org) for a
+(This particular set of lessons was originally revised by [Karl Broman](http://kbroman.org) for a
 [Data Carpentry workshop](http://uw-madison-aci.github.io/2016-06-01-uwmadison/)
 at UW-Madison on 1-2 June 2016.)

+The current version was revised by [Laura Saba](http://www.ucdenver.edu/academics/colleges/pharmacy/Research/ResearchLabs/Systems-Genetics-and-Bioinformatics/Pages/default.aspx) for a Software Carpentry workshop at University of Colorado Denver Anschutz Medical Campus on November 5th, 2016.

 > ## Prerequisites
 >